-If your bowel movements resemble small chunks rather than 3- to 4-inch cylinders, this can indicate that your protein-to-fiber ratio is off, that your body is having a difficult time processing the protein you're taking in.
+If your bowel movements resemble small chunks rather than three- to four-inch cylinders, this can indicate that your protein-to-fiber ratio is off, that your body is having a difficult time processing the protein you’re taking in.
 This is something I sometimes see in clients who are low-carb dieters.

 Feed your bowels: Try eating higher-fiber produce like celery, cucumbers, kale, spinach and apples.
 Pellet-like bowel movements can also indicate that you are not hydrating well.
 Aim to drink half your body weight in ounces every day.
 For a 150-pound person, that would be 75 ounces.
 Also try eating foods high in pectin, like apples, grapefruit and chia seeds.